grod23/Brain-Tumor-MRI-Detection/README.md

 Training on larger, multi-institutional datasets

-Exploring more advanced attention-based architectures
+Exploring more advanced attention-based architectures such as CBAM